rjfarmer/bbq/README.rst

 You will now have a executable called ``bbq`` which can be ran with ``./bbq`` to run the code.
 This file can be moved outside of the source folder if wanted, it has no dependencies on the src folder.

+Note that the test suite will likely only pass with the newest MESA version supported.
+This is due to changes in the reaction rates between MESA versions which mean the test suite output needs updating for each release.

 Documentation